Walk based Laplacians for Modeling Diffusion on Complex Networks: Background and Notation

 The idea of path, paired with Proposition~\ref{pro:power-of-adjacency}, allows one to define a concept of distance between nodes in connected graphs.
 More specifically, the \textit{geodesic} or \textit{shortest path distance} between nodes $i$ and $j$ in a simple connected graph is defined as the length of the shortest path connecting the two nodes, i.e.,

 Without loss of generality, from this point on we will assume that the graphs under consideration are unweighted, simple, and connected.
 Whenever a graph is disconnected, our theory can be independently applied to the individual connected components.
-We will also assume the following notation; $I\in\mathbb{R}^{n\times n}$ is the identity matrix, $O\in\mathbb{R}^{n\times n}$ is the matrix of all zeros, $\mathbf{0},\bone\in\mathbb{R}^n$ are the (column) vector of all zeros and all ones, respectively, $\mathbf{e}_i$ is the $i$th (column) vector of the standard basis of $\mathbb{R}^n$, and $\|\cdot\|$ denotes the Euclidean norm.
+We will also assume the following notation; $I\in\mathbb{R}^{n\times n}$ is the identity matrix, $O\in\mathbb{R}^{n\times n}$ is the matrix of all zeros, $\mathbf{0},\bone\in\mathbb{R}^n$ are the (column) vector of all zeros and all ones, respectively, $\mathbf{e}_i$ is the $i$th (column) vector of the standard basis of $\mathbb{R}^n$, and $\|\cdot\|$ denotes the Euclidean norm. {Further, $\sigma(M)$ and $\rho(M)$ denote the spectrum and spectral radius of a matrix $M \in \mathbb{R}^{n \times n}$, respectively}.